-- 1) The Municipality grants exemptions and rebates on categories of owners based on local conditions and circumstances.
-They are application driven which shall be in writing in the prescribed format. - 2) Pensioners that have already been approved will be handled at the Municipality's discretion for the next financial year. - 3) All exemptions and rebates are subject to an amount determined by a resolution of Council at its annual budget. - 4) Accounts that are in arrears, whether an arrangement is in place or arrangement is to be made, as well as accounts under dispute, at the time of application will not qualify for any exemptions or rebates.
+- The Municipality grants exemptions and rebates on categories of owners based on local conditions and circumstances.
+Unless determined otherwise in the policy a writing application must be submitted in the prescribed format and within the prescribed period. - All exemptions and rebates are subject to an amount determined by a resolution of Council at its annual budget. - 3) Accounts that are in arrears will not qualify for any exemptions or rebates.